 - Multiple users can add songs to one playlist

-Apple AirPlay 2 will add speaker control to the Home app, meaning you will be able to individually control all of your AirPlay speakers from your iPhone for the first time.
-Note however, that the speakers will need to support AirPlay 2, something some older speakers might not be able to do.
+Apple AirPlay 2 adds speaker control to the Home app, meaning you can individually control all of your AirPlay speakers from your iPhone for the first time.
+Note, however, that the speakers will need to support AirPlay 2.

-When you play music from your iOS device, you will be able to select which speakers around your home you want it to be sent to and control individual volumes of those speakers.
+When you play music from your iOS device, you can select which speakers around your home you want it to be sent to and control individual volumes of those speakers.
 These controls can be found in Control Centre by swiping up from the bottom of your iPhone's screen.